 “Understanding West Africa: Ghana” is the title of this three-week summer study abroad sponsored by the Spanish Department.
 It is an interdisciplinary cultural program aimed at introducing participants to the cultural and socio-political development of Ghana through a three-week intensive study and travel-abroad experience in this West African nation.
 This 3-credit course consists of the following: an informational session on program details, 2 pre-departure orientations, 2 seminars on the TCU campus, 2 cultural orientation sessions, seminars at the University of Ghana (led by Ghanaian professors and experts), field trips, excursions, and service-learning activities in Ghana.
 The program carries a Cultural Awareness (CA) core designation.
-It is open to faculty, administrators, and students of all majors.
+HISTORY MAJORS AND MINORS will receive upper-division credit and RELIGION MAJORS AND MINORS may receive additional credit through a special arrangement.
+The program is open to faculty, administrators, and students of all majors.
 Contact the program director, Dr. Komla Aggor (firstname.lastname@example.org).

 What YOU NEED TO DO